haseeb-cb/fundamentals-of-gis/Practicals/Crashcourse.md

 In QGIS, the map layout is done in a separate window called a **Print layout**.
 Press on the *New Print layout* button in the *File toolbar* or go to *Project* > *New print layout*.
 Give a name for the composer in the opening window, and an empty map window should appear on the screen.

 The next step is to add the content to the screen.
-Press the **Add new map button in the left side panel and drag from the corners to match the paper orientation.
+Press the **Add new map button** in the left side panel and drag from the corners to match the paper orientation.
 Now, you should see the same view as in the working view.
-If you want, you can change the paper orientation in the right-side Composition panel under the section Paper and quality.
+If you want, you can change the paper orientation in the right-side *Composition panel* under the section *Paper and quality*.

+You can orientate in two ways in the composer:
+- To move the window, select Move item or press the keyboard shortcut V and drag as desired
+- To move the content on the map, select Move item content or press the keyboard shortcut C and drag as desired NB!
+Remember, that if you make changes in your working view, you need to press Update preview / Refresh view in order to see the changes in the print composer view!

 <!--stackedit_data: